 As the home buyer, it is recommended that you attend the inspection if you can, and walk through the home at some point with the inspector.

 This is so that you can ask questions and learn about elements of the home.

 The inspector will probably want to point out findings and explain a little about them.

 If you are the homeowner and a buyer is having a home inspection done, it is highly recommended that you are not at the property during the inspection.
-Both the inspector and the buyer will want to discuss things about the home, and you being there could make them feel uncomfortable and force them to withhold concerns.
+Both the inspector and the buyer will want to discuss things about the home which may be uncomfortable for you and the buyer.

 What is Included in a Home Inspection

 There are major components in every home that inspectors will be checking.
 These systems and elements of the home are important to determine the condition of the home.

 Functionality of major appliances